Sahil302002/Netlix_SQL_Analytics_Project/README.md

 - **Date Functions**: `DATEADD()`, `CAST()`.
 - **Views**: Used for reusable queries.
 - **Cross Apply**: For handling complex string operations.

+Link of SQL which I created in this Project
+<a href ="Netlix_SQL_Query_Script.sql">Netflix SQL QUERY SCROPT</a>

+This is Pdf Linki of SQL Query along with screenshot of Result

 ---